nus-cs1010/2324-s1/docs/unix.md

 _The following is adapted for CS1010 from [the instructions created by Aaron Tan](http://www.comp.nus.edu.sg/~cs1020/4_misc/cs1010_lect/2014/intro_lab/gettingStarted.html).
 Bugs are mine._

 The power of UNIX stems from the many commands it offers.
 The following are a few commonly used commands.
-This list is by no means exhaustive and you are urged to explore on your own.
+This list is by no means exhaustive, and you are urged to explore on your own.
 Note that UNIX commands are _case-sensitive_.

 All commands are to be entered after the UNIX prompt of the form